msweeney27j/-megr2157-portfolio/docs/assignments/A04/index.md

 ![Feature 1 free-body diagram](Feature%201%20FBd.jpeg)

 #### Bending Stress Analysis
 The beam bending equation was used to determine the minimum thickness required to satisfy our stress requirements.
-The symbolic and numerical calculations are show below.
+The symbolic and numerical calculations are shown below.

 ![Feature 1 symbolic bending stress analysis](Feature%201%20bending%20symbollicly.jpeg)

 The calculated minimum thickness based on bending was 13.51 mm.

 #### Deflection Analysis
-The bean deflection equation was used to determine the minimum thickness required to keep the maximum deflection below 0.30 mm.
+The beam deflection equation was used to determine the minimum thickness required to keep the maximum deflection below 0.30 mm.
 The symbolic and numerical calculations are shown below.

 ![Feature 1 symbolic deflection analysis](feature%201%20sybolic%20defelection.jpeg)